caybokotze/Dapper.CQRS/README.md

 # Description

-> Dapper doodle is a CQRS wrapper for dapper.
-The idea behind dapper doodle is to get up and running with dapper quickly, by providing a set of base classes and interfaces that can assist you to get up and running without much fuss, while still offering the flexibility to drop down to native SQL queries.
+> Dapper.CQRS is a CQRS pattern wrapper for Dapper (micro-orm).
+It provides you with a basic set of classes and interfaces to write complex queries structured according to the CQRS pattern.
+This helps you to maintain a clean code architecture for small and very large applications alike.

 # WTF is Dapper?